PBobovsky/MapBoxApp/README.md

 # MapBoxApp
-MapBoxApp made for a school project
+MapBoxApp made for a school project.

-I swear there's gonna be shit here soon
+Was done in a span of two days.